 Expenditures reported in the schedule of expenditures of federal awards are reported on the accrual basis of accounting.
-Such expenditures are recognized following the cost principles contained in the Uniform Guidance and/or OMB Circular 122, Cost Principles for Non-profit Organizations, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
 Heritage Area Agency on Aging has elected not to use the 10 percent de minimus indirect cost rate as allowed under the Uniform Guidance.